-This Shrimp Boil is a complete meal that’s grilled or baked in foil packets and ready in just 20 minutes…
+This Shrimp Boil is a mouthwatering cajun meal that’s grilled or baked in foil packets.
+It features juicy jumbo shrimp, andouille sausage, corn and potatoes with a delicious blend of cajun spices.
+Perfect for a party and ready in just 20 minutes!

 Shrimp boils are a Louisiana Cajun tradition dating back over 50 years.
 The fishing boats would bring in fresh shrimp from the Gulf of Mexico, and the festivities would begin with cooking, music and cultural celebrations.

 Seafood boils are usually suited to large crowds with large pots, and in the southeast they’re often called low-country boils and served on newspaper for easy cleanup.

 This recipe is easy to make at home for 4-6 people on a grill or in the oven.
 It’s a complete, flavor-filled meal that people love, especially since it’s not easy to find in restaurants in most parts of the country.